varunaditya27/MindForge/backend/README.md

 4. Add your service account JSON as `backend/firebase_admin_sdk.json` or set `FIREBASE_SERVICE_ACCOUNT_KEY` to its path

 ### Gemini AI Setup
-1. Get API key from Google AI Studio
+1. Get API key(s) from Google AI Studio
-2. Add to environment variables
+2. Add either GEMINI_API_KEY (single) or GEMINI_API_KEYS (comma-separated) in `.env`
-3. Configure model settings in `ai_service.py`
+3. We automatically use round-robin across keys to reduce rate limits during the event

 ## 🔒 Security